These are some of the choices for different age ranges that you may find when you obtain life insurance for seniors:

 Seniors over age 80: For people in their 80s are usually limited to small “burial” policies that can pay for a funeral and handle other final expenses.

-Rates on Life Insurance for Seniors by Rate Classes
+Life Insurance for Seniors by Rate Classes

 Small, burial plans may not even have different rate classes.
 They just rate by age and in some cases, by use of tobacco.
 For larger amounts of coverage, you will probably find that life insurance companies will offer cheaper rates to people that they believe are lower risks because of answers to health questions.